dboth/thegreatdictation/README.md

 This general model can be utilised for our application as well.
 However, we decided to bisect the backend to separate the **standard backend** - comprising *page generation* and *user administration system* - from the **analysis backend**, containing the *computational lingustic analysis* itself.
 Thus we can dispose of different programming languages for each section of the backend, allowing us to combine the time efficience of PHP in building web application backends and the effectivity of Python in linguistic analysis.

 In conclusion there are three components:
-* Frontend
 * Management backend
 * Analysis backend

-Data
+* Frontend

+Management Backend
+---
+Blablabla....

+Analysis Backend
+---
+Bliblabla...

+Frontend
+---
+Blublibla...

+Result
 ----
-It is in the nature of our task that there is *no data* available upfront.
-Therefore we need to collect the data ourselves.
-To that end our system is designed to *collect data* while it *expands its features*.
-To provide an incentive, the **version zero** already contains a small analysis that expands by using the data it collects.
+hclvhsdjnj...

-Schedule and concrete Distribution of Tasks
+Distribution of Tasks
 ----
 We divided the accrued tasks according to the special skills each of us brings in.